autogluon/autogluon/docs/tutorials/timeseries/forecasting-model-zoo.md

 )
 ```

-Note that we don't include the `Model` suffix when specifying the model name in `hyperparameters`
-(e.g., the class {class}`~autogluon.timeseries.models.DeepARModel` corresponds to the name `"DeepAR"` in the `hyperparameters` dictionary).
+The model names in the `hyperparameters` dictionary don't have to include the `"Model"` suffix
+(e.g., both `"DeepAR"` and `"DeepARModel"` correspond to {class}`~autogluon.timeseries.models.DeepARModel`).

-Also note that some of the models' hyperparameters have names and default values that
-are different from the original libraries.
+Note that some of the models' hyperparameters have names and default values that are different from the original libraries.

 ## Default models